gunther-bachmann/6510/README.md

 #### implementation without new knowledge
 * Warp multitude of flag-methods in 6510-interpreter into simple set of functions working on arbitrary flags, stored in a register, at some arbitrary position
-* extend pretty print to show in memory location in the first 4 characters (e.g. C000 A9 41    LDA #$41
 * extend pretty print to write comments, too
-* extend pretty print to write round instead of angular brackets
 #### ... with some new knowledge
 * Increase test coverage
 * Implement macros (as in macro assemblers)